m90/frederikring.com/content/pages/index.md

 title: Frederik Ring - Freelance Software Engineer - Berlin
 description: I'm a freelance software engineer based in Berlin.
-I like writing boring code and creating exciting documentation.
+I write boring code and create exciting documentation.
 This website is where I talk business.
 date: 2025-01-22 16:20
 template: page
 save_as: index.html

 I'm a **freelance software engineer with more than 15 years of professional experience**, based in Berlin.

-I like writing boring code and creating exciting documentation.
-[Get in touch](mailto:frederik.ring@posteo.de) if this is what your team or company is looking for right now.
+Noone should waste time on guessing, so I write boring code and create exciting documentation for your projects.
+[Get in touch](mailto:frederik.ring@posteo.de) if this sounds like what you or your organization need right now.

+### What I can help you with

 Depending on your requirements, I am able to work with a wide range of technologies, including: